Anwan Glover

-Ralph Anwan Glover (born May 5, 1971 in Washington, D.C.) is an American rapper, actor, model, DJ, and founding member of the D.C.-based go-go band "BackYard Band" (also abbreviated as "BYB").
+Ralph Anwan Glover (born May 5, 1971) is an American rapper, actor, model, DJ, and founding member of the D.C.-based go-go band "BackYard Band" (also abbreviated as "BYB").
 Glover is also known for his portrayal of Slim Charles in the HBO crime-drama television series The Wire.

 Career

 Glover first gained local fame as a teenager in 1992 (some sources say 1988) as one of the founding members of the BackYard Band.
 He is described as the leader of the band, and credited as its "lead talker."
 The band got its start, according to its website, "beating on buckets."
 Glover stated that the band members learned much of their craft from go-go godfather Chuck Brown, who mentored them when they started out.
 The band still regularly performs in the D.C. area, has toured East Coast locations including New York, Atlanta, New Orleans, and Miami, and has released five albums; one, Hood Related, debuted at number 69 on the Billboard Magazine R&B albums chart on November 22, 1997.
 In February and March 2018, the band toured Ghana, bringing D.C.'s go-go music back to Africa.
 Explaining the band's longevity, Glover said, "Most important, we realized early on that we had a special kind of chemistry — we liked it and our fans like it — and we refused to mess with it.
 Other bands chose to switch members in and out but that only messed with the sound and the vibe."

 Glover made his acting debut in late 2003 as Slim Charles in the HBO television series The Wire.
 He has also appeared in music videos, such as Boyz n da Hood's "Dem Boyz" and Wale's "Chillin", among others.
-He hosts a nightly radio show on 93.9 WKYS-FM radio in the Washington metropolitan area.
+He hosted a nightly radio show on 93.9 WKYS-FM radio in the Washington metropolitan area.